 Double click here to add text.

 They named this watch MOD TIMEX WATCH, and said it is based on a design "discovered in the Timex archives."
 This makes it seem like it was a forgotten design buried away and otherwise unknown, and now resurrected in this watch.
-I don't know if this was the intention, but it makes it seem that Timex and the designer were unaware of all the web activity (and copious photographs) and enthusiasm for this watch over the years.
+I don't know if this was the intention, but it makes it seem that Timex and the designer were unaware of all the web activity (and copious photographs) and enthusiasm for this watch over ~ 15 years.
 If the design, long praised by collectors, was unknown to them and/or forgotten, and only "discovered in the Timex archives," they hadn't noticed the web attention.
-Which I really doubt.
-Sorry.
-But I had to bring this up.

 Oblique/side view of the case.
 Case is very nice.
 The steel back is signed by Timex and by the designer.
 Very helpful: the caseback lists the type of battery you need, when you need to replace it!
 It would have been nice to have WATER RESISTANT where it was on the original dial.
 Also, it would have been a great and humorous nod if below the 6 was 231702471.

 Below, crystal very slightly raised above the front of the case.
 Uncertain if it's acrylic or sapphire glass.